DPDK/dpdk/doc/guides/sample_app_ug/l2_forward_real_virtual.rst

 The application can also be used in a virtualized environment as shown in Figure 4.

-The L2 Forwarding application can also be used as a starting point for developing a new application based on the Intel® DPDK.
+The L2 Forwarding application can also be used as a starting point for developing a new application based on the DPDK.

 .. _figure_3: